grafana/agent/docs/sources/operator/api.md

 </em>
 </td>
 <td>
-<p>IgnoreNamespaceSelectors, if true, will ignore NamespaceSelector settings
+<p>IgnoreNamespaceSelectors, if true, ignores NamespaceSelector settings
-from the PodMonitor and ServiceMonitor configs, and they will only discover endpoints within their current namespace.</p>
+from the PodMonitor and ServiceMonitor configs, so that they only discover endpoints within their current namespace.</p>
 </td>
 </tr>